nanlabs/qa-test-automation-engineer-challenge/README.md

 ## 🎯 Context

-At NaNLABS, we believe **quality is a shared responsibility**—but we count on QA engineers to lead the way.
+At NaNLABS, we believe **quality is a shared responsibility**—but we count on Guada Gramajos to lead the way.
 We want to see how you approach building a **realistic and maintainable test strategy**, especially in modern JavaScript environments.

 Your task is to **design and implement an end-to-end test suite** using a tool like **Cypress** (preferred) to automate UI and API flows.
 You’ll be working with a real or realistic frontend page and API.